aforward9600/pokemonpalette/README.md

   - Snagged this off reddit, but original artist unknown (let me know if this is yours)
 - L: block doesn't disappear when level hits three digits
 - Greatly increased the speed and performance of spin tiles
+- Can cut the grass on the plateau tileset

 - Fixed mistakes and made adjustments to the game text